rotki/docs/usage-guides/integrations/external-services.md

 You only need one Etherscan API key for all EVM chains since the key is now unified.

+## Blockscout

+Blockscout is an open-source blockchain explorer that rotki can use as an alternative data source for on-chain transactions and token transfers.
+You can add per-chain API keys, allowing rotki to query Blockscout instances for specific EVM chains.
+This can be useful as a fallback or supplement to Etherscan.

+## Helius

+Helius is a Solana indexer and RPC provider.
+Adding a Helius API key allows rotki to query Solana transaction data more reliably and with higher rate limits.
+You can get an API key from [helius.dev](https://www.helius.dev/).

+## CryptoCompare

+CryptoCompare provides historical cryptocurrency price data.
+While rotki can use CryptoCompare without an API key, adding one increases the rate limits for price queries.
+You can get a free API key from [cryptocompare.com](https://www.cryptocompare.com/cryptopian/api-keys).

+## Beaconchain

+Beaconchain provides Ethereum consensus layer (beacon chain) data.
+Adding an API key allows rotki to query validator information with higher rate limits.
+You can get an API key from [beaconcha.in](https://beaconcha.in/user/settings#api).

+## OpenSea

+OpenSea is an NFT marketplace and data provider.
+Adding an OpenSea API key allows rotki to fetch NFT data such as collection information and valuations.
+You can request an API key from [opensea.io](https://docs.opensea.io/reference/api-keys).

+## Alchemy

+Alchemy is a multi-chain data provider and price oracle. rotki can use Alchemy for blockchain data queries and as an additional price source.
+Adding an API key improves rate limits and reliability.
+You can get a free API key from [alchemy.com](https://www.alchemy.com/).

 ## Loopring balances

 To have your Loopring balances detected, you will need an API Key from Loopring.
 To get one, visit [Loopring Security](https://loopring.io/#/layer2/security) and unlock your account.
 In the list of options, click on **Export Account**.